Here are some keywords I’ve come across when studying information security topics.

 John the Ripper

 A feature that surprised me a lot in John is the ability to create custom formats using dynamic formats.
-If a specific password hash uses a very obscure “hash, then salt, then hash, then add constant”-type method, it can be defined quite easily using a domain specific language (DSL).
+A specific password hash may use a obscure “hash, then salt, then hash, then add constant”-type method.
+You can define any such method using John’s domain specific language (DSL).

 I have had tremendous success using this in combination with the d3ad0ne